Anna Carlsson

+Anna Carlsson is a German voice actress.

+Anna Carlsson is from Frankfurt am Main.

+Career

-Anna Carlsson (born August 24, 1973) is a German voice actress from Frankfurt am Main.
-She voices in the German-language dubs of a number of animation and anime productions including Kim Possible.
+Carlsson voices in the German-language dubs of a number of animation and anime productions, including Kim Possible.
 The Little Mermaid, Lilo & Stitch: The Series, Cardcaptor Sakura, Dr. Slump and Dragon Ball.
-In live-action dubbing she voiced in Desperate Housewives, Angel and Samantha Who?.
+In live-action dubbing she voiced in Desperate Housewives, Angel, and Samantha Who?.
 She is the dub voice for Eva Longoria, Piper Perabo, Zooey Deschanel, and Amy Smart on a number of films and shows.

-She is fluent in the languages of German, English and Swedish.
+She is fluent in the languages of German, English, and Swedish.